Blueprint: agent harnesses

 Expose structure before action

-Load ontology so the current harness sees labels, fields, and relationships before constructing queries or tool plans.
+Load schema so the current harness sees labels, fields, and relationships before constructing queries or tool plans.

 03